Judith Slaying Holofernes (Artemisia Gentileschi, Naples): Historiography

 There have been many different interpretations and viewpoints on Judith Slaying Holofernes by art historians and biographers alike.
 Art historian Mary Garrard believes that Judith Slaying Holofernes portrays Judith as a "socially liberated woman who punishes masculine wrongdoing".
 Although the painting depicts a scene from the Bible, art historians have suggested that Gentileschi drew herself as Judith and her mentor Agostino Tassi, who was tried for and convicted of her rape, as Holofernes.
 Gentileschi's biographer Mary Garrard famously proposed an autobiographical reading of the painting, stating that it functions as "a cathartic expression of the artist's private, and perhaps repressed, rage".
 Griselda Pollock suggests that the painting should be "read less in terms of its overt references to Artemisia’s experience than as an encoding of the artist's sublimated responses to events in her life and the historical context in which she worked."
 British art historian, Marcia Pointon, explores how Gentileschi uses chiaroscuro to add tension to the scene, symbolizing Judith's power during this act of violence which, in turn, adds emotional and moral complexity to the piece.
 She also emphasizes how the act of decapitation symbolizes not only female empowerment but is also a direct challenge to the patriarchal authority.
 More recent discussion of the painting has moved away from too close a relationship to the rape of Gentileschi; rather it has focussed on Gentileschi's determination to paint strong women who are the centre of the action.

 Reception

-The Florentine biographer Filippo Baldinucci described Judith Slaying Holofernes as "inspiring no little amount of terror."
-At times the painting was popular, mainly due to the grotesque nature of the biblical scene, but also because of the artist's gender.
-Yet when the painting was sold by Signora Saveria de Simone in 1827, it was sold as a work of Caravaggio.
-This confusion shows Gentileschi's dedication as a caravagistta.
-In recent decades, there has been much art historical interest in this painting, with Eva Straussman-Pflanzer explaining that "the painting has... gained... distinction due to its feminist-inspired inclusion in the history of art".
+The Florentine biographer Filippo Baldinucci described Judith Slaying Holofernes as “inspiring no little amount of terror.”
+The painting was at times noted for its dramatic and violent subject matter, which contributed to both its attention and its notoriety.
+Some early viewers also interpreted its impact in relation to the artist’s gender, reflecting broader early modern assumptions about women artists and their ability to depict violent or dramatic scenes.

+In the nineteenth century, when the painting was sold by Signora Saveria de Simone in 1827, it was misattributed to Caravaggio, reflecting ongoing confusion between Gentileschi’s style and that of her artistic influences.
+This misattribution has been discussed by scholars as evidence of Gentileschi’s strong engagement with Caravaggesque style and techniques.

+In more recent scholarship, the painting has been reassessed within feminist art historical frameworks.
+Art historian Eva Straussman-Pflanzer notes that the work has gained particular significance in modern discourse due to its inclusion in feminist interpretations of art history, which emphasize Gentileschi’s representation of active female figures and narrative agency.